Aaron-RSingh/hoover-moover/README.md

 Instructions:
  - clone repository to local computer
  - open repository in your editor
- - using the Live Server extension by Ritwick Dey, open index.html with the Live Server and continue on through the README.md!
+ - Using VSCode and the Live Server extension by Ritwick Dey, open index.html with the Live Server option and continue on through the README.md!

 Hello World!